 An airborne geophysical survey of approximately 7,750 line kilometers using the Fugro Geotem system was completed covering both areas in 2006.
 The data has been interpreted and several drill targets that may be potential kimberlite pipes have been identified.
-The priority targets will possibly be subject to follow-up ground geophysical programs and the priority targets are expected to be drilled in 2007.
+The priority targets may possibly be subject to follow-up ground geophysical programs and the priority targets are expected to be drilled in 2007.
 A subsequent examination of a number of secondary targets will follow, depending in part on the results obtained from the priority targets.

-The Company's entire land position in Saskatchewan is now in the order of 620,000 hectares which will serve as a basis for ongoing exploration work in an effort to discover Saskatchewan's second major diamondiferous kimberlite field.
+With the reduction of approximately 101,986 hectares in the Cowan Lake area, the Company's entire land position in Saskatchewan is now in the order of 518,000 hectares which will serve as a basis for ongoing exploration work in an effort to discover Saskatchewan's second major diamondiferous kimberlite field.